-- For the three months ended March 31, 2024, other expenses included \$9,010 of expenses related the Special Committee internal investigation. - Fees for market and pricing data, analytics and risk management systems and portfolio related data processing costs as well as stock exchange listing fees and similar stockholder related expenses, net of other miscellaneous income. - Professional fees for securities clearing, legal, audit and consulting costs that are generally driven by the size and complexity of our securities portfolio, the volume of transactions we execute and the extent of research and due diligence activities we undertake on potential transactions.
+- For the ~~threesix~~ months ended ~~March 31, 2024~~ June 30, 2024, other expenses included \$9,010 of expenses related to the Special Committee internal investigation in the first quarter of 2024. - Fees for market and pricing data, analytics and risk management systems and portfolio related data processing costs as well as stock exchange listing fees and similar stockholder related expenses, net of other miscellaneous income. - Professional fees for securities clearing, legal, audit and consulting costs that are generally driven by the size and complexity of our securities portfolio, the volume of transactions we execute and the extent of research and due diligence activities we undertake on potential transactions.